willmercer/Prediciting-Board-Game-Scores/README.md

 - There was a 999 Maximum player game.
 - Min play time for some games was 0 mins.
 - Max play time was 60000 mins.

+Appropriate action was taken for each finding, such as imputing average values for the maximum number of players and replacing minimum player values of 0 with 1, as a game cannot have no players!

+When deciding how to deal with outliers, two datasets were produced, one where only the most extreme ones were removed, and another dataset where about half of them were removed.
+This was out of curiosity on my part, as I wanted to see which would produce greater scores (if at all).
+Only around half were removed because I wanted to maintain a relatively high number of values, to reduce overfitting and improve accuracy.